lcnogueira/valid-chess-knight-moves/CONTRIBUTING.md

 ### Guidelines

-These contribution guidelines are based on https://github.com/moya/contributors, big thanks to @alloy, @orta et al. for the inspiration and guidance.
+These contribution guidelines are based on https://github.com/moya/contributors.
+Big thanks to @alloy, @orta et al. for the inspiration and guidance.

 ### Contributors

-Thank you to all the people who have already contributed to styled-components!
+Thank you to all the people who have already contributed to `valid-chess-knight-moves`!